NebraskaCoder/across-tabs/README.md

 - **`broadCastAll`**

-  Sends a same `message` to all the opened tabs.
+  Sends a same `message` to all the opened tabs and iframes.

   | Parameter | Description   |
   | --------- | ------------- |